HesaiTechnology/HesaiLidar_DriveWorks_Plugin/hesai-nvidia-driveworks_plugin/README.md

 ### Playback recorded sessions

+@note xxx.bin files contained in data folder has been removed due to the Github memory restriction, please contact us for those sample files and then you can run the following scripts.

 To playback recorded sensor data, use the following command, with the recording's.bin, .bin.seek, and .cfg, files in the `/data` directory:
 - `./run_recording.sh <SESSION-ID> `
 Example: